yebh17/InterArrivalTimes_calculator/README.md

 You can use `make help` if wanted to check all the different commands available.

-NOTE: This application only runs in linux
+NOTE: This application only runs in linux and also can take a bit time for executing and producing results since there are lot of data points and many files to create.
+The repo size after producing the results can be approximately 110M.